liangcheng-yu/hyperlight/docs/ado-cargo-feeds-development-notes.md

 Currently, we have two feeds set up in AzureDevOps:

-- [hyperlight_redist](https://dev.azure.com/AzureContainerUpstream/hyperlight/_artifacts/feed/hyperlight_redist): This feed is used to distribute some crates that Hyperlight depends that are not currently published to crates.io (or any other feeds).
+- [hyperlight_redist](https://dev.azure.com/AzureContainerUpstream/hyperlight/_artifacts/feed/hyperlight_redist): This feed is used to distribute some crates that Hyperlight depends on that are not currently published to crates.io (or any other feeds).
-- [hyperlight_packages](https://dev.azure.com/AzureContainerUpstream/hyperlight/_artifacts/feed/hyperlight_packages_test): This feed is used to distribute crates produced by the Hyperlight project.
+- [hyperlight_packages](https://dev.azure.com/AzureContainerUpstream/hyperlight/_artifacts/feed/hyperlight_packages): This feed is used to distribute crates produced by the Hyperlight project.

 ## Feed Access

-To gain access please join the navigate to [IDWeb](http://aka.ms/idweb) and join the **Hyperlight-Cargo-Readers**  security group.
+To gain access please navigate to [IDWeb](http://aka.ms/idweb) and join the **Hyperlight-Cargo-Readers**  security group.

 ## Cargo Login

-To login the AzureDevOps cargo from any of the Hyperlight repositories run:
+To log in the AzureDevOps cargo from any of the Hyperlight repositories run:

 ```bash
 az login